Jsauce5p/DPAM/README.md

 - `--log_file LOG_FILE`
   Specify a file where the logs should be saved.
 If not provided, logs will be displayed in the standard output.

 - `--mode MODE`
   Specify mode for domain predictions between 'cl'= classical statistics-based or 'ai'= convolutional neural network-based.
-If not provided, default mode is 'cl'.
+If not provided, default mode is cl.

 ### Input organization